MolCrystalFlow: Molecular Crystal Structure Prediction via Flow Matching: Methods

 \subsection{Computational settings}

 \paragraph{Model Training and Inference.} Both MolCrystalFlow and MOFFlow models were built using PyTorch.
 Both training and inference use one Nvidia B200 graphic card with 192 GB memory.
 The baseline MOFFlow model was trained using the same hyperparameter settings of the original work~\cite{kim2025}.
-Hyperparameters are included in SI Table S1.
+Hyperparameters of MolCrystalFlow are included in Table~\ref{tab:hyperparams}.

 \paragraph{u-MLIP model evaluation and structural optimization.} UMA-OMC u-MLIP was used to optimize the directly generated structures, and it is a two-stage process implemented with atomic simulation environment (ASE)~\cite{hjorth2017}.
 First, each generated structure is relaxed for up to 100 steps or until the maximum atomic force is below 0.05 eV/\AA~using a rigid-body constraint and a fixed lattice based on the BFGS algorithm.
 Second, the full atomic and lattice degrees of freedom are relaxed using the UMA-OMC model for up to 1000 steps or until the maximum atomic force falls below 0.01 eV/\AA, implemented via the \textit{FrechetCellFilter} of ASE.
 The 10 lowest-energy structures across all sampled $Z$ values are selected for final DFT validation for each round.
 We have in total 20 structures for two rounds with different structure generation random seeds.